Windorah: History

 The town was completely isolated by floodwater in 1949 after surrounding areas were inundated by heavy rainfall.
 Low cloud and more rain prevented relief food supplies from being delivered by air from a RAAF Dakota.

 In 2009, Ergon Energy established its first solar farm in Windorah.
-The Windorah Solar Farm provides electricity to the town of Windorah and surrounding rural areas.
+The Windorah Solar Farm provided electricity to the town of Windorah and surrounding rural areas until it was decommissioned in late 2023 and replaced by the "Windorah solar farm & battery project" in 2026.